ethz-adrl/ifopt/README.md

 *A modern, light-weight, [Eigen]-based C++ interface to Nonlinear Programming solvers, such as [Ipopt] and [Snopt].*

-:heavy_check_mark: Related variables and constraints are implemented (grouped) in *independent sets*.
+Related variables and constraints are implemented (grouped) in *independent sets*.
 Ifopt automatically generates the overall problem from these sets.
 No more changing indices in your variable vector or Jacobian when adding or removing variables/constraints.
 See this large [problem](https://i.imgur.com/4yhohZF.png), that requires multiple variable- and constraint sets to generate the motion for legged robot (implemented in [towr]).

 More Features:
 :heavy_check_mark: [Eigen] allows inuitive formulation and fast performance due to sparse matrix exploitation.